Axwabo/SpaceTransit/README.md

 1. If departing from origin later than now, spawn at origin
 2. If arrived at a station and departing in more than minimum stay + 1 minute, spawn at intermediate stop
 3. If arriving at a station in 1 minute, only spawn 1 minute before arrival time 2 tubes before the station
+   - If the entry is unloaded, spawn at the station
 4. If (scheduled) left last stop and arriving at destination, or completed route cycle, spawn at destination
 5. Otherwise, wait and keep checking step 3